-II.
+IV.
 Objectives of the Procedures

-- 4. The objectives of these Procedures are to: - 4.1. promote a high level of professionalism and responsibility in those members of the student body on programmes to which the procedures apply; - 4.2. protect and defend the reputations of, and public confidence in, the University and relevant professional bodies; - 4.3. develop good relationships between the University and relevant professional bodies, partner organisations and satellite sites, the wider community and beyond; - 4.4. discharge the University's responsibility to ensure that all students registered on programmes of study and who are seeking either provisional or full registration with the appropriate professional body maintain the required expectations and standards of professional behaviour, character and health; - 4.5. provide an impartial process for dealing swiftly and fairly with professionally unsuitable behaviour.
+- 14. The objectives of these Procedures are to: - 14.1. promote a high level of professionalism and responsibility in those members of the student body on programmes to which the procedures apply; - 14.2. protect and defend the reputations of, and public confidence in, the University and relevant professional bodies;

-III.
-Potential Exclusions from Professional Suitability Procedures
+- 14.3. develop good relationships between the University and relevant professional bodies, partner organisations and satellite sites, the wider community and beyond; - 14.4. discharge the University's responsibility to ensure that all students registered on programmes of study and who are seeking either provisional or full registration with the appropriate professional body maintain the required expectations and standards of professional behaviour, character and health; - 14.5. provide an impartial process for dealing swiftly and fairly with professionally unsuitable behaviour.

-5. These Procedures do not apply to:
+V. Potential Exclusions from Professional Suitability Procedures

-- 5.1. any aspect of a student's academic progression including academic performance, capability and/or practical competence either in theory sessions or whilst on placement, unless concerns come to light about a student's professional suitability on the grounds of conduct or health at the appropriate meeting of the examiners.
-In that event, these procedures may be initiated in respect of such concerns; or - 5.2. matters relating to Academic Malpractice where a student has gained, or sought to gain, advantage in assessment contrary to the established conditions under which students' knowledge, abilities or skills are assessed for progression towards, or the conferment of, an award.
+- 15. These Procedures do not apply to: - 15.1. any decision made as part of, or results from the Occupational Health Assessment or Disclosure and Barring Service Enhanced Check for Regulated Activity undertaken as part of the suitability assessment for entry to the programme irrespective of when these checks are undertaken; for which separate procedures apply; or - 15.2. the entry requirements for a programme of study or the admission of students for entry to those programmes of study; or - 15.3. any aspect of a student's academic progression including academic performance, capability and/or practical competence either in theory sessions or whilst on placement, unless concerns come to light about a student's professional suitability on the grounds of conduct or health at the appropriate meeting of the examiners.
+In that event, these procedures may be initiated in respect of such concerns; or - 15.4. matters relating to Academic Malpractice where a student has gained, or sought to gain, advantage in assessment contrary to the established conditions under which students' knowledge, abilities or skills are assessed for progression towards, or the conferment of, an award.
 These matters should normally be dealt with under the 'Requirements Governing the Occurrence of Academic Malpractice by Students in the Course of Assessment' as outlined in the Handbook to Section F of the 'University Quality and Standards Manual'.
 However, allegations of Academic Malpractice arising by virtue of falsification of the signature of a tutor, mentor or other person may be dealt with under these procedures. - a.
 Where in the course of the Academic Malpractice proceedings it becomes apparent that the student has engaged in behaviour that would normally be dealt with under these procedures, the Academic Malpractice Panel may refer the matter to a Professional Suitability Panel for determination of an appropriate measure notwithstanding any penalty already imposed by the Awards Assessment Board in the matter of Academic Malpractice.

-IV.
+VI.
 What is Professional Suitability?